 Top 10 Reasons Why the K-Pop Industry is Horrible

-While I like some K-pop artists and songs, I don't listen to them that much anymore because the industry is as toxic as hell.
-We need to shine a light on this horrible industry and the pain it causes the artists involved in it.
-If you still want to listen to K-pop, just listen to it less and you can also listen to covers (JANNY makes good English covers and listen SOMIN makes awesome Korean covers).
+While I like some K-pop artists and songs, I don't listen to them that much anymore because the industry is extremely toxic.
+We need to shine a light on this harmful industry and the pain it causes the artists involved.

 The Top Ten